danielvdh24/green-guardian/README.md

 - Red LED [:link:](https://wiki.seeedstudio.com/Grove-Red_LED)
 - Blue LED [:link:](https://wiki.seeedstudio.com/Grove-Blue_LED)

-Refer to the [Pin Layout](https://github.com/danielvdh24/green-guardian/wiki/User-Manual#configuring-the-sensor-pins) to configure your system!
+Refer to the [Pin Layout](https://github.com/danielvdh24/green-guardian/wiki/User-Manual#configuring-the-sensor-pins) to configure your system

-## System Installation :wrench:

-Refer to the [User Manual](https://github.com/danielvdh24/green-guardian/wiki/User-Manual) to find an extensive guide for installing Green Guardian.

-## Documentation :notebook:
+## Documentation

-You can find our documentation on our [Wiki](https://github.com/danielvdh24/green-guardian/wiki).
+You can find our documentation on our [Wiki](https://github.com/danielvdh24/green-guardian/wiki) which also includes the [User Manual](https://github.com/danielvdh24/green-guardian/wiki/User-Manual).

-## Product Presentation :gift:
+## Product Presentation

 Check out our product presentation [here](https://www.youtube.com/watch?v=28OYNee31-A).
 In the video, we provide an overview of the project through its available features, offering a visual representation of the key highlights.

-## Developers :bow:
+## Developers

 <table>
   <tr>